 This is probably the best way to visit Italy without having to worry about schedules, transportation, hotel search, etc. Here are the highlights of this package:

-- This is an all-inclusive tour: transportation between the cities, four nights hotel accommodation, professional guide in all cities, lunches, dinners and breakfasts.
+- It is an all-inclusive tour: transportation between the cities, four nights hotel accommodation, professional guide in all cities, lunches, dinners and breakfasts.

-- The tour lasts five days and the departure and return point will be Rome.
+- The tour lasts five days and the point of departure and return will be Rome.